pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 ### <a name="conc"></a>Coherence

-In short, the limitations of the current implementation of the journal as a write barrier are the same set of problems that are overcome by an incremental garbage collector's write barrier.
+In brief, the limitations of the current implementation of the journal as a write barrier as described below are the same set of problems that are overcome by an incremental garbage collector's write barrier.

 #### Journal as Write Barrier